Background

 • Civic engagement

-IAC was established in 1969 through a Ford Foundation grant to foster ethnic studies at UCLA through the American Indian Studies Center, Asian American Studies Center, Ralph J. Bunche Center for African American Studies, and Chicano Studies Research Center.
+The IAC and its centers were established at UCLA in 1969 and include: the American Indian Studies Center, Asian American Studies Center, Ralph J. Bunche Center for African American Studies, and Chicano Studies Research Center.

-In 2019, IAC and the centers marked our historic 50th anniversary during UCLA's centennial.
+In 2019, IAC and the centers marked its historic 50th anniversary during UCLA's centennial.